murachue/mp3vis/README.md

 This project tries to visualize MP3 format and intermediate data in a web browser.

-You can try this on: https://murachue.github.io/mp3vis/
+You can try this on: https://murachue.github.io/mp3vis/build/

+Currently only MPEG-1 Layer 3 (without "free-format" bitrate) is supported.

 React's README template follows.